scop/bash-completion/doc/api-and-naming.md

 # API and naming

+## General API conventions

+Most of the functions in bash-completion generate completions and directly inject them to the `COMPREPLY` array variable, as required for completions to work.

+Most other functions make use of "output" variables, i.e. assign values to them.
+The most common one of these is named `ret`.
+Consult the commentary before each function in the source to find out the specific names.
+`local`izing output variables before invoking a function that populates them is the caller's responsibility.
+Note that if calling multiple functions that assign output to the same variable during one completion function run, each result should be copied to another variable between the calls to avoid it possibly being overwritten and lost on the next call.
+Also, the variables should also be ensured to be clear before each call, typically by `unset -v`ing them when multiple such calls are used, to avoid them interfering with each other.

+## Naming

 Due to its nature, bash-completion adds a number of functions and variables in the shell's environment.